Taylor runs for 205 yards in Wisconsin's Pinstripe victory

 Taylor had 117 yards rushing at halftime and finished with his fifth 200-yard game this season, not bad for a running back that averaged 165.8 yards per game.
 He joined Ron Dayne and Melvin Gordon as Wisconsin's 2,000-yard rushers.

+''The thing I've appreciated as much as anything is how he's done it, the way that he works, the teammate that he is,'' Chryst said.

 Rosier got the start over N'Kosi Perry, who had a rocky season and faced heat for two questionable Snapchat posts, in a move that was quickly second-guessed.
 His third interception of the game was turned into Alex Ingold's 2-yard touchdown and a 21-3 lead.
-Perry eventually checked into the game — but Taylor and Coan had long turned this one into a rout.
+Perry eventually checked into the game - but Taylor and Coan had long turned this one into a rout and the Hurricanes offense again was a sore spot (169 total yards).

-Taylor, the game's MVP, has been a bright spot for a team that failed to come close to lofty expectations.
-He finished last season with an FBS freshman-record 1,977 yards and showed the performance was no fluke this season, highlighted by a 321-yard outing against Purdue.
+''Things have got to get fixed,'' coach Mark Richt said. ''That will be the No. 1 priority''.

 BLOWN AWAY